 These dogs became sought after for their looks worldwide, with many owners clipping and dying their dogs to suit the latest fashions.

-They have also declared the national dog of France.
-In later years Poodles have been used as service dogs, in military work, as wagon pullers, and as a guide and guard dogs.
+They have also declared it the national dog of France.
+In later years Poodles have been used as service dogs, in military work, as wagon pullers, and as guide and guard dogs.

 Although the Standard Poodle is the oldest variety of Poodle, today, three types exist.